Barrow-in-Furness: Members of Parliament

-The Barrow-in-Furness UK Parliament constituency first came into existence during the 1885 United Kingdom general election, with David Duncan of the Liberal Party becoming the first Member of Parliament (MP) for the town.
+The Barrow-in-Furness UK Parliament constituency first came into existence during the 1885 general election, with David Duncan of the Liberal Party becoming the first Member of Parliament (MP) for the town.
 The seat was won by the Conservative Party in 1892, before being won for the first time by Labour in 1906.
 In the subsequent 40 years the seat swung between Conservative and Labour, but since 1945 it has been generally considered a Labour safe seat.
 In 1983, the constituency was expanded to include several commuter towns such as Dalton-in-Furness and Ulverston and was renamed Barrow and Furness.
 It was subsequently won by the Conservatives, with the victory attributed to Labour's stance against the nuclear-powered submarines that were being constructed in Barrow.
 Following a change in Labour policy the party won Barrow and Furness in 1992.
 John Woodcock was the MP for the constituency between the 2010 and 2019 general election, when Conservative Simon Fell succeeded as MP for the Borough.
-In the 2024 General Election, Labour candidate Michelle Scrogham became MP for Barrow and Furness, with 18,537 votes.
+In the 2024 General election, Labour candidate Michelle Scrogham became MP for Barrow and Furness, with 18,537 votes.